-It is the obligation of the registered student to make an appointment with the LMS Administrator regarding payment.
 The cost of the course is $5,500 and will be paid as follows: A $500 Canadian deposit must be handed in with the course registration form.
-The post-dated cheque schedule is as follows: the first term payment of $2000 is to be dated for June 22, 2017; the second term payment of $2000 must be dated October 1, 2017 and a third term payment of $1000 is to be dated February 1, 2018.
+The post-dated cheque schedule is as follows: the first term payment of $2000 is to be dated for July 3, 2018; the second term payment of $2000 must be dated October 1, 2018 and a third term payment of $1000 is to be dated February 1, 2019.

 Early Childhood Diploma $5500 Canadian

 (includes lectures and Practicum supervision.
 Also includes $100 fee for student manual and textbooks )